Frequently Asked Questions

 There is a charge for BIC services.
 Visit Services & Fees to see a full list of all BIC legal services & fees.

 If you are in financial hardship, we may be able to offer a payment plan or a lower fee depending on your situation.
-Please contact our Intake Coordinator for more information.
+Please contact our office for more information.

 Do I need to pay the appointment fee every time I need additional advice or need an appointment?